AWS makes Translate, Transcribe, and Comprehend services HIPAA compliant

 You’ve probably heard of the Health Insurance Portability and Accountability Act of 1996, or HIPAA for short.
 It’s the principal law providing data privacy and security provisions for medical information in the U.S., and it’s incredibly stringent where the transmission and sharing of protected health information — e.g., medical records — is concerned.

-Amazon Web Services (AWS), Amazon’s on-demand cloud computing subsidiary, was partially HIPAA eligible — AWS customers could use Polly, SageMaker, Rekognition, and the platform’s dozens of other offerings to process health information.
+Amazon Web Services (AWS), Amazon’s on-demand cloud computing subsidiary, was partially HIPAA eligible — AWS customers could use Polly, SageMaker, Rekognition, and dozens of the platform’s other offerings to process health information.
 But Translate, Comprehend, and Transcribe remained notable holdouts — until now, that is.
 As of this week, all three comply with HIPAA.

 “By using these services, AWS customers in the healthcare industry can leverage data insights to deliver better outcomes for providers and patients using the power of machine learning (ML),” Vasi Philomin, general manager for machine learning and AI at AWS, said. “[These additions] will allow customers to leverage … AWS ML services to better streamline customer support and improve patient engagement.”